 - Split by document field and archive

 - Split by customer field and email

 When processing the Invoices, please ensure they are saved into a location derived from the data available, for example:

 This will create a folder structure inside C:\Archives\Invoices that looks like :

 We need to create a Document type that will perform at least two operations on each document, For this to work, we need the documents to be sorted by account number or company name.

-In Spindle Professional tools we want our first operation to archive the invoices to a folder location.
+In Spindle Document Distribution tools we want our first operation to archive the invoices to a folder location.
 For this we set the Split Variable to be VAR1 (the invoice number) in the Settings Tab.

 In the Distribution tab we set all three distribution methods to NONE, uncheck the option "Warn if no distribution found" and check Enable Archiving Mode.